Tpbezerra/Portfolio/README.md

 ## The Code

-The code I have chosen to include are the classes that have something to show.
-While some of these projects contain many more code-files, they are such small and simple files that it would be unnecessary to show them of.
-The code that I did not include fell under one or more of these criteria:
-   * Was the code either not written by me or heavily influenced by other peoples code?
-   * Is the only thing in the file a class or struct used to store data?
-   * Does the file exist purely to test if something else works?
-   * If it is a unity project: is it a scriptable object file?

 As this code was meant to be seen primarily by me, there are very few (if any) comments, expecially in some of the older projects.
 The reason for this is that I recognise my own work and can, if needed, work with some older projects after a short transition period.